ubeac/SBCGateway/bleScanner/README.md

 ![Logo of the project](http://ui.ubeac.io/static/img/logo.svg)

 # BLE Scanner
-This is a gateway for ubeac project.
+This is a gateway for the ubeac project.
 It will Scan for **[ble advertisements](https://en.wikipedia.org/wiki/Bluetooth_advertising)** and send them to **[ubeac](http://ui.ubeac.io)** servers.

 ## Getting started